LarissaRickler/MTMLDA-1/README.md

 - `underflow_threshold` is the value for the obtained log densities below which the corresponding density is treated as zero.
 The threshold is implemented for numerical stability.
 - `rng_seed_mltree` is the seed of the RNG that is used for the uniform numbers for comparison in accept/reject steps.
 Every new node in  a Markov tree is equipped with such a random number.
 - `rng_seed_node_init` is the seed of the RNG used for initialization of the first node in the Markov tree.
 The RNG samples an initial state, only necessary if such a state is not provided (see `SamplerRunSettings`)
+- `mltree_path`indicates where to store exported Markov trees, if wanted

 **`SamplerRunSettings`** configures the MLDA run for an initialized sampler:
 - `num_samples` denotes the number of fine-level samples to generate